moul/doc.cloud.online.net/www/documentation/docs_public/contents/applications/owncloud.md

 A bucket name must contain only alphanumeric and lowercase characters

 Then, click on the "S3 Credentials" button.<br/>
-The credentials required to access Cloud Storage are displayed:
+The credentials required to access Object Storage are displayed:

-- `host_base`  base url to access Cloud Storage service
+- `host_base`  base url to access Object Storage service
-- `access_key` the access key required for Cloud Storage
+- `access_key` the access key required for Object Storage
 - `secret_key` the API Token you generated previously.

 ![S3 Crendentials](../images/s3.png "S3-credentials")